 Now time to remove shields and reveal the secrets.

 Main voltage reference is typical LM399, selected by Keysight for their specifications.
 Chip is relabelled with custom Keysight partnumber 1826-1249-5.
 Reference manufactured around week 19 in 2015.

 It is interesting to see different approach chosen for this instrument, particularly choice of switching relays.
 Keysight opted for general purpose relays and rely on heavy guarding to prevent excessive leakages, rather than special high-isolation reed relays typical for electrometers and picoammeters.
-Image below shows front-end area of direct competitor for B2987A unit, which is Keithley 6517A electrometer (and modern version 6517B that carry on same design).
+Image below shows front-end area of direct competitor for B2987A unit, which is Keithley 6517A electrometer (modern Model 6517B have updated design but likely to follow same idea).

 We have fixed few 6517A before, so there is photograph of it’s front-end for comparison.
 Keithley opted for LMC6001 as input amplifier.
 Largest feedback resistors used in Keithley meter are thin-film 4 TΩ and 1 TΩ.

 Little TSSOP chip marked U604 in the bottom left corner of the photo is Analog Devices AD7767BRUZ.
 This is 24 bit high-performance SAR A/D converter, capable for speeds up to 128 kSPS.
 DC performance is not bad, sporting maximum ±7.6 ppm INL and Gain drift 0.4 ppm/°C. Key parameter of this ADC would be large dynamic range, about 110 dB, depends on conditions.

 It is not too often that we see SAR ADC used as main detector in instrument designed to provide 6½ digits of resolution.

 But it’s not a surprise, because of B2987A’s ability to digitize inputs with 20 µs intervals to internal memory.
 It can provide up to 12500 readings/s to the GPIB interface.